Still34/Passkey-Replace/README.md

 ## Details
 There are several things to note when using this tool:
    * REMEMBER TO BACKUP YOUR FILES.
       - All of your files specified by `--input` will have the passkey replaced.
-In event that the tool screws up your torrent list, you can still recover it.
+In event that the tool screws up your torrent list, you may still recover it from your backup.
    * This tool has only been tested with qBittorrent.
       - If you are using qBitTorrent, the target directory should be `%localappdata%\qBittorrent\BT_Backup`.
       - If you are using a different client and have had success using this tool, please report by opening an issue or a pull request on this README.